Do you know what you’re putting on your open wounds?

-For most tattooists that I consulted in the process of writing this article, PURE COCONUT OIL was the winner, and I’m in agreement.
-For me, anything with no hidden ingredients that I can’t pronounce has to be favourable.
+For most tattooists that I consulted in the process of writing this article, pure coconut oil was the winner, and I’m in agreement.

-I’m currently using two different aftercare products myself.
-One called El Gato Negro and one called Jengu Tattoo Care.
-Both are 100% natural and vegan.
+I’m also currently using a product called Jengu Tattoo Care which is 100% natural and vegan.
 Personally, I’m all about natural oils (things I can pronounce!) especially ones that have come from flora rather than fauna.

 I’ve been overwhelmed with companies (selling aftercare products) posting links to their websites in the comments below this article.
 Some of these are not appearing as links are automatically categorised as ‘spam’ in our website system.
 On a side note – this article was NOT sponsored or encouraged by any external brands or companies.
-If you’re a brand that would like to work with Inkluded please email email@example.com
+If you’re a brand that would like to work with Inkluded please get in touch.

 After sharing this article, I received a staggering amount of positive feedback from the tattoo artist community and a very strong re-assurance that the industry wanted me to share this viewpoint.
 Inkluded always aims to accurately share advice and never wishes to contradict any of the amazing artists working in this beautiful industry.